TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Exam study/04 - 06 Domande.md

 5. Derive the boundary conditions for electrons in a periodic lattice and the concept of the first Brillouin zone.
 Derive also the allowed k-vectors in this case.
 6. Describe the density of states for electrons in a periodic lattice and compare it with the DOS for free electrons.
 ##### 06 - Domande
 7. Describe the concept of energy bands in solids.
 Explain the difference between a metal and a semiconductor in terms of their band structures.
 Describe the difference between direct and indirect band gaps with examples.
-Describe heavy hole bands and light hole bands.
+Describe heavy hole bands and light hole bands and the split off band.
+8. Comment the density of state and occupation for metals, insulators and semiconductors.
 ## References